One-year-old girl dies after falling 11 stories from cruise ship window

 Torres did not respond to questions about the company’s safety protocols.

 The cruise ship was delayed as investigators interviewed passengers about the incident, Primera Hora reported.
-But as of Monday, the ship was in Philipsburg on the Dutch side of the island of Saint Martin, according to Seascanner.
+But the ship continued on its way later, Rivera told The Post.
+As of Monday, Freedom of the Seas was in Philipsburg on the Dutch side of the island of Saint Martin, according to Seascanner.

 Read more: